Block of text

 For example, the paragraph below is a block of text.

 This paragraph forms a block of text, which can be short like this, or extremely long!

-When reading web content, users tend to like text broken up into shorter "blocks" with a clear separation between them (such as the use of paragraphs).
+When reading web content, users tend to like text broken up into shorter "blocks" with a clear separation between them (such as paragraphs).
 For example, the blocks of text below should be fairly easy to read, and to locate where lines and ideas begin and end.

 This block of text is the first paragraph in this example, and is not very long.
 This block of text is the second paragraph, and is also not very long, which is nice.